 Net position of the Hospital is classified in two components.
-Net investment in capital assets consists of capital and lease assets, net of accumulated depreciation and amortization, and reduced by the outstanding balances of borrowings and lease liabilities used to finance the purchase or construction of those assets.
+Net investment in capital assets consists of capital, lease, and subscription assets, net of accumulated depreciation and amortization, and reduced by the outstanding balances of borrowings and lease or subscription liabilities used to finance the purchase or construction of those assets.
 Unrestricted net position is the remaining net position that does not meet the definition of net investment in capital assets.